 On February 12, 2021, certain members of senior management entered into amended employment agreements, which provided for the right to purchase restricted Legacy Navitas common shares at \$0.29 per share.
 These restricted shares were to vest over terms of up to four years, subject to various performance conditions.
 The purchases were funded with full recourse promissory notes bearing interest at rates ranging from 0.48% to 0.56% per annum.
 The share purchase agreements and related promissory notes were based on an initial grant date value of \$0.29 per share based on a valuation report obtained from a third party, however, the Company later determined that the appropriate fair value at the date of grant was \$5.53 per share.
 Restricted common stock issued at prices below fair value are recognized in compensation expense over the vesting term based on fair value at grant.
 On May 26, 2021, the Navitas Board and certain executives jointly decided to rescind the restricted stock awards granted to these executives on February 12, 2021, as well as the associated recourse promissory notes and the amendment to the executives' employment agreements and the Company agreed to indemnify the executives from any personal tax consequences related to the rescission of these awards.
 As a result, the Company recognized \$12,330 of additional stock-based compensation expense in the financial statements during the three months ended June 30, 2021.
-Such amount represents the recognition of compensation expense of \$13,772 for restricted stock awards issued at prices below the grant date fair value of the awards.
+Such amount represents the recognition of compensation expense related to the unrecognized compensation cost at the rescission date.
+For the year ended December 31, 2021, the Company recognized compensation expense of \$13,772 for restricted stock awards issued at prices below the grant date fair value of the awards.
 Restricted common stockholders are entitled to all of the rights of common stockholders.
 Disclosures above and in the table below regarding rescinded restricted shares have not been restated to give effect to the Exchange Ratio.